What are the judges looking for?

 Open for journalists in their first two years in the profession (so they must have begun work on or after 5 April 2017) in print, broadcast or online, the winner of this award will be able to show they can identify and successfully follow up strong off-diary stories as well as working to newsdesk briefs, producing a broad portfolio of stories told in a compelling and engaging way.
 They will also be able to demonstrate how they have successfully used social media as part of their day-to-day work.

-Programme of the Year, sponsored by Digitom Video Content Agency
+Programme of the Year, sponsored by Digitom Video Production

 From breaking news to chat shows to features, this category is open to all Kent television and radio programmes, including internet broadcast and podcasts.
 What makes this programme special?
 Does it address local issues?
 Are the presenters particularly engaging?
 How does the show make appropriate use of sound and/or image to appeal to its audience?